marius-team/marius/docs/getting_started.rst

 Extensibility
 =============

-Marius can be imported as a Python library.
 While Marius already comes equipped with a number of commonly used models and functions, advanced users can implement their own custom models in Python and use them for the training process.
 These models can then be used in the training process by setting the associated model decoder